Chapter 0: Intro - Yamaha USA

 EX-42

-The EX-21 was in essence succeeded by the EX-42, which was developed with a focus on release to the general public as opposed to prototype testing.
-To this end, tone generation was cut back to just top octave, helping to get the instrument weight down to 180 kg.
+In essence, the EX-21 was succeeded by the EX-42, which was developed to be released straight to the public instead of being prototype tested.
+To this end, tone generation was cut back to just top octave, helping to get the instrument weight down to a nimble 397 pounds.

-In terms of voices, the EX-42 was noteworthy for its nine tone levers ranging from 16 feet to 1 foot for organ flutes (also called pipe organs) in addition to other tone levers for voices such as brass and strings.
+In terms of Voices, the EX-42 was noteworthy for its nine tone levers ranging from 16 feet to 1 foot for organ flutes (also called pipe organs), including other tone levers for Voices such as brass and strings.
 It could also produce percussive tones and sounds with a decay stage like piano and harpsichord.
-Heralding functionality that would come later in full-fledged synths, a special tone called Wave Motion could be pitch shifted relative to other tones on the upper keyboard, and the result of combining these tones was a unique undulating sound.
-Certain tones were also touch responsive, and although limited in number, they provide clear evidence of the level of commitment of our developers.
-Additionally, the upper, lower, and foot keyboards were also equipped with tone levers called couplers that allowed voices created on one keyboard to be mixed with those of another, foreshadowing the layering feature of modern synthesizers.
+The EX-42 also came with groundbreaking functions that would come later in full-fledged synths, such as a special tone called Wave Motion that could be pitch shifted relative to other tones on the upper keyboard.
+The result of combining these tones was a unique undulating sound.
+Certain tones were also touch responsive.
+Although limited in number, they provided clear evidence of the level of commitment of our developers.
+Additionally, the upper, lower, and foot keyboards were equipped with tone levers called couplers that allowed voices created on one keyboard to be mixed with those of another, foreshadowing the layering feature of modern synthesizers.

 The EX-42 had similar solo and portamento keyboards to the EX-21.
 The solo keyboard could be used to play a total of seven voices—four monophonic and three polyphonic.
-Players could mute the monophonic voices or apply vibrato by wiggling the keys left and right; meanwhile, solos with chords and harmonies could be played using the Chimes, Vibraphone, and Bell-Lyra polyphonic voices.
-Positioned to the left of the solo keyboard, the portamento keyboard was not unlike a ribbon controller capable of producing its own sound.
-It had six different voices, and the player could add expression in the form of sound effects and smooth pitch transitions.
-What’s more, it had an auto-mute mode and reverb, which was particularly effective for creating cosmic, other-worldly sounds.
+Players could mute the monophonic voices or apply vibrato by wiggling the keys left and right.
+Additionally, solos with chords and harmonies could be played using the Chimes, Vibraphone, and Bell-Lyra polyphonic voices.
+Positioned to the left of the solo keyboard was a portamento keyboard.
+Similar to a ribbon controller, this keyboard included six different was capable of producing its own sound.
+Harnessing six different voices, players could add sound effects and smooth pitch transitions.
+What’s more, it had an auto-mute mode and reverb, which was particularly effective for creating cosmic, otherworldly sounds.
 This portamento keyboard later reappeared in the GX-1 and the CS-80.

-The EX-42 was the first Electone to come with auto-rhythm patterns—13 of them to be exact—and like all previous Electones, it had four percussion buttons.
-The instrument was also equipped with four buttons between the upper and lower keyboards for switching what would be called registration memories today.
-Each one of these buttons could be used to save and recall all upper, lower, and foot keyboard settings, and the player could also switch registrations by foot using any of four toe pistons that were, of course, linked to the registration buttons between the keyboards.
+The EX-42 was the first Electone to come with auto-rhythm patterns—13 of them to be exact—and, like all previous Electones, it had four percussion buttons.
+The instrument was also equipped with four buttons between the upper and lower keyboards for recalling voies – or what’s known as “registration memories” today.
+Each one of these buttons could be used to save and recall all upper, lower, and foot keyboard settings, and the player could also switch registrations by foot using any of four toe pistons that were linked to the registration buttons between the keyboards.

 EX-42